 Michael Jeffery Blair

-Michael Blair’s novels include Exit Point, The Architect of Law, Sudden Rivers and soon to be released The Ephemeral.
+Michael Blair’s novels include Exit Point, The Architect of Law, Sudden Rivers and soon to be released The Labyrinth in Winter.
 His editorial work has appeared in the New York Times and other publications and he has authored several stageplays and a collection of poetry.
 As principal of an award-winning Los Angeles design firm, he has created communications for many of the world’s great companies.

-“The mission of the writer in this post digital age is more urgent than in the past.
-Millions of written works are available instantly posing the question: is the writing of any value?
-A writer must strive to do what others cannot.
-That’s what makes him a writer.”
+“The mission of the writer in this post digital age is urgent.
+Millions of written works are available instantly and everyone is a publisher posing the question: are books still relevant?”

 THE ARTIST – I had my work in galleries and was employed as an art director and designer before I completed high school.
 My creative work has put me on the cutting edge of communications as the digital revolution changed the world.
-In a career that spans over three decades, I have garnered dozens of national creative awards, have done work for many of the world’s great companies and ad agencies and continue to explore the leading edge of digital art and technology with advanced websites that employ more programming languages than I care to mention.
+In a career that spans over three decades, I have garnered dozens of national creative awards, have done work for many of the world’s great companies and continue to explore the leading edge of digital art and technology with more advanced programming languages than I care to mention.

 “The successes I get are often spontaneously written by people who just have to tell someone; they are at times remarkable and always heartfelt.”